HarrisonAllen/MyelTracer/README.md

 ## Linux installation

-There currently is not a distribution for Linux machines.
-If you would like for me to create a distribution, then send me an email at hmallen@mit.edu.
+I have not created a Linux distribution yet.
+If you wish to run this on a Linux machine, email me at hmallen@mit.edu and I'll create an installer.